 A scientific conference is a meeting in which scientists and scholars from a certain field of research participate as speakers.
 Participation is open to an eclectic audience of experts in various fields and non-experts, gathered in an inclusive environment where science communication can advance and expand its audience, transferring knowledge about discoveries and cutting-edge techniques.

-– know the recent developments,
+- We meet to know the recent developments,

 - present new data and discuss it critically,